 Alice Krueger Nelson

 Alice Krueger Nelson earned her college degree at UW-Stout.
 She then taught home economics at Barron High School in northern Wisconsin while building three homes with her husband and raising four children.
-“Mom lived and breathed home economics,” said son and UW-Madison alum Jim Nelson.
-When he and his wife Mary visited Nancy (BS ’55 Home Economics) and Albert “Ab” (BS ’52, MBA ’55) Nicholas in Door County, they congratulated the Nicholases on their $8 million lead gift to the Human Ecology building campaign.
+“Mom lived and breathed home economics,” said son and UW-Madison alum Jim Nelson (BS 1966 Math; MS 1967 Actuarial Science).
+When he and his wife Mary (BS 1968 Education) visited Nancy (BS 1955 Home Economics) and Albert “Ab” Nicholas (BS 1952; MBA 1955) in Door County, they congratulated the Nicholases on their $8 million lead gift to the Human Ecology building campaign.
 In turn, the Nicholases described the School’s 100 Women Campaign.
 The campaign seemed like a great way to show appreciation for both Alice Nelson’s life and the University, the Nelsons decided.
-And another exemplary woman was added to the growing list to be recognized in the new Human Ecology building.
+Another exemplary woman was added to the growing list to be recognized in the new Human Ecology building.

 Mary Klus Nelson